EnterpriseDB/barman/doc/barman-cloud-wal-archive.1.md

 # DESCRIPTION

 This script can be used in the `archive_command` of a PostgreSQL server to ship WAL files to the Cloud.
-Currently only AWS S3 is supported.
+Currently AWS S3 and Azure Blob Storage are supported.

 This script and Barman are administration tools for disaster recovery of PostgreSQL servers written in Python and maintained by EnterpriseDB.